 Human-in-the-Loop services by clickworker

-If you have a task due to require human-in-the-loop machine learning, you should ask people of different backgrounds, ages, populations etc. clickworker offers a wide range of services for human-in-the-loop machine learning in the form of AI training datasets – from image annotations using bounding boxes, segmentation, and more to face markings that improve facial recognition software as well as text and sentiment analysis.
+If you have a task due to require human-in-the-loop machine learning, you should ask people of different backgrounds, ages, populations etc. clickworker offers a wide range of services for human-in-the-loop machine learning in the form of AI training datasets – from image annotations for computer vision using bounding boxes, segmentation, and more to face markings that improve facial recognition software as well as text and sentiment analysis.
 Each task is divided into small microtasks that can be completed by the millions of Clickworkers around the world.
 They work in parallel on each individual task, providing their answer to the specific question.
 In the end, their work is merged to produce the results of your complex task.
 You can carry out your tasks quickly and get the results you need with this approach.
 We ensure that the right Clickworkers only receive high-quality jobs by evaluating each work opportunity.
 All output is reviewed by our experts before it is sent to you.
 Would you like to know more about the opportunities this approach provides for machine learning?
 Contact our sales team – we can offer you great solutions for your needs.

 Is a Human in the Loop system scalable?